ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 18 Acadian Hairstreak Satyrium acadica (W. H. Edwards, 1862)

 The Acadian is a rather special hairstreak.
-Unlike our more common Satyrium hairstreaks, Edwards’, Striped, and Banded, which are forest, forest-edge, or dry scrub dwellers, the Acadian is associated with shrubby willows in open wet meadows and streamsides.
+Unlike our more common Satyrium hairstreaks, Coral, Edwards’, Banded, and Striped, which are forest, forest-edge, or dry scrub dwellers, the Acadian is associated with shrubby willows in open wet meadows and streamsides.
 It was probably one of the earliest re-colonizers of New England during the post-glacial Pleistocene.
 Today it is a northerly species only, lacking the southeastern U.S. distribution shown by most of our other Satyrium hairstreaks (maps in Opler and Krizek 1984; Cech and Tudor 2005).
-A recent study suggests it may be declining in Massachusetts (Breed et al. 2012).
+A recent study suggests it is declining in Massachusetts due to climate change (Breed et al. 2012).
 Its notable decline further south, at its former southern limit in New Jersey (Gochfeld and Berger 1997: 149) may be due to climate warming as well as habitat loss.

 Photo: Woburn, Massachusetts, H. Hoople 7-1-2011

 Acadian Hairstreak was apparently not common, and perhaps even rare, at the turn of the century here, even though one might think it would have benefited from an increase in willows during the agricultural era.
 Scudder cites hardly any New England locations for it, in contrast to the Banded, Striped, Edwards’, and Coral Hairstreaks.
 He had specimens from only two Massachusetts areas, Williamstown and Cape Cod, which he himself had taken around thickets fringing streams (1889: 901).
-He did list it as “known to occur in Essex County” (Scudder 1872).
-T. W. Harris does not mention Acadian, nor did he have any specimens in his 1822-1850 collection (see Index).
-In fact, there are no 19th century Massachusetts specimens in the Harvard Museum of Comparative Zoology, but Maynard (1886) said that he had “two specimens of this rare species before me which were taken in the vicinity of Boston, but I have never met with it living, in fact it does not appear to be at all common anywhere.”
+He did list it as “known to occur in Essex County” (Scudder 1872), but cites no specimens.
+T. W. Harris does not mention Acadian, nor did he have any specimens in his 1822-1850 collection (Index).
+In fact, there are no 19th century Massachusetts specimens in the Harvard Museum of Comparative Zoology.
+Maynard (1886) wrote that he had “two specimens of this rare species before me which were taken in the vicinity of Boston, but I have never met with it living, in fact it does not appear to be at all common anywhere.”

 Host Plants and Habitat